Quick tools for school, health, and money decisions.

 Comparison

-Compression keeps the file in PDF form and reduces size, while conversion changes the file into another format such as JPG or PNG.
-They solve different problems, so the right choice depends on whether you want a smaller PDF or a different output type.
+Compression keeps the file in PDF form and reduces size, conversion changes the file type, and merging combines separate PDFs into one document.
+They solve different problems, so the right choice depends on what you need the file to do next.

 Trust signal